ANSSI-FR/DFIR-O365RC/README.md

 In order to retrieve Azure AD [sign-ins logs](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-sign-ins) with the *MS Graph API* you need at least one user with an [Azure AD Premium P1](https://azure.microsoft.com/en-us/pricing/details/active-directory/) license.
 This license can be purchased at additional cost for a single user and is sometimes included in some license plans such as the *Microsoft 365 Business Premium* for small and medium-sized businesses.

+If you need to retrieve also the Azure Activity logs you need the **Log Analytics Reader** role for the Azure subscription you are dumping the logs from.

  ## Functions included in the module <a name="functions"></a>

 The module has 6 functions: